john-neausites/wwwwwh-io/content/audio-music-lists-new.md

 # New Releases

-Top 50 albums on Apple Music right now.
+Recent albums from top artists.

-## What's Trending
+## What's New

-Browse the hottest albums across all genres:
+Browse the latest albums from popular artists across all genres:
-- Album artwork
+- High-resolution album artwork
 - Artist information
-- Release dates
+- Release dates and track counts
+- Genre tags
-- Direct links to Apple Music
+- Direct links to iTunes

 ## Source

-Updated daily from Apple Music charts.
+Updated in real-time using iTunes Search API.

 ---

-*Powered by Apple Music RSS*
+*Powered by iTunes Search API*